 NB: The focus of the question is advantages and disadvantages for the country and not the TNC.

-Page 18 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2016 0460 12 landscape/an eyesore/pollution that is visible to the eye/pollution you can see/makes the landscape look unsightly deforestation/clearance of vegetation; overgrazing; leaving areas of land fallow; ploughing up and down the slope; monoculture/overcultivation;
+Page 18 Mark Scheme Syllabus Paper Cambridge O Level - May/June 2016 2217 12 deforestation/clearance of vegetation; overgrazing; leaving areas of land fallow; ploughing up and down the slope; monoculture/overcultivation.